Noʻu Revilla

 Noʻu Revilla is a queer Hawaiian femme poet, educator, and scholar.
 She is the author of several scholarly articles, two chapbooks, and a poetry collection that was the winner of the 2021 National Poetry Series.
 Her work prioritizes collaboration, aloha, and gratitude.
 She has performed and facilitated poetry workshops throughout Hawaiʻi as well as Canada, Papua New Guinea, and the United Nations.
 Currently, Revila is an assistant professor of Creative Writing in the English Department at the University of Hawaiʻi at Mānoa.

 Early life and education

 Revilla was born and raised in Waiʻehu on the island of Maui.
 Growing up, she was surrounded by wāhine, fishermen, hula dancers, singers, and storytellers.

 Revilla's work has been heavily influenced by Haunani-Kay Trask.
-Nevilla first discovered Trask's work at the Bobst Library at NYU, while studying journalism in 2005.
+Revilla first discovered Trask's work at the Bobst Library at NYU, while studying journalism in 2005.
 Trask's poetry and use of language informed Revilla's work on love and Aloha ʻĀina.
 Trask's work, particularly her poem Sons, which approaches the notion of being "slyly / reproductive", is a theme in Revila's approach to queer ʻŌiwi feminist ethos.

 Revilla received a B.A. in Women's Studies, a M.A. in English with a concentration in Cultural Studies, and a PhD in Creative Writing at University of Hawai’i at Mānoa.